rozek/javascript-interface-library/README.md

 ### API Reference ###

 As shown above, the individual functions and values may either be accessed directly (when used as an ESM) or by prefixing them with their namespace `JIL` (in all other cases).
-The following documentation lists all module contents without namespace prefix only.
+The following documentation lists all module contents without namespace prefix only, and the shown function signatures are those used by TypeScript.

 #### Object Functions ####